IgniteUI/help-topics/topics/04_Data-Sources/OLAP/02_Xmla/01_Add/00_igOlapXmlaDataSource_Adding_to_an_HTML_Page.md

 To complete the procedure, you need the following:

--   The required JavaScript files (The Infragistics JavaScript files reside by default in the JavaScript modules folder under the Ignite UI™ installation path):
+-   The required JavaScript files (The Infragistics JavaScript files reside by default in the JavaScript modules folder under the %%ProductName%%™ installation path):
     -   Jquery-[versionNumber].js (for example, jquery-1.9.0.js) – the jQuery library (available at the jQuery site)
-    -   infragistics.util.js – the JavaScript file containing shared non-UI logic used by some of the Ignite UI™ components
+    -   infragistics.util.js – the JavaScript file containing shared non-UI logic used by some of the %%ProductName%%™ components
     -   `infragistics.olapxmladatasource.js` – the JavaScript file containing the `igOlapXmlaDataSource` component
     -   (Conditional – if the Infragistics Loader is used) `infragistics.loader.js` – the Infragistics Loader component which can be used to automatically load all the Infragistics JavaScript and CSS files required by a component
 	-   The Adventure Works DW Standard Edition database deployed on a SSAS server instance configured with HTTP access through the `msmdpump.dll`